neha-midha/test/README.md

 3. **Implement the functions required by the microservice** (Feel free to mock something if you need).
 4. Execute the tests provided for the microservice, along with any additional tests you would like to include.
 5. When done, submit (push) all your artifacts to the forked repo.
+6. Add unit tests in order to reach at least the 80% of coverage.
-6. After your final submission, please complete the following [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSc2dunMEOzIFLQZe9a7LBaQ8jVOx33jIGChISkACr2VCsVjHg/viewform).
+7. After your final submission, please complete the following [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSc2dunMEOzIFLQZe9a7LBaQ8jVOx33jIGChISkACr2VCsVjHg/viewform).

 You must consider the following conditions when submitting the task:
 - Check that all the tests for the microservice passed (successfully)